Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 When we think about how reinforcement learning actually works, the learning signal is reward received occasionally throughout training.
-The starting point when training an agent to accomplish this task will be a random policy.
-That starting policy will have the agent running in circles, and will likely never, or very rarely achieve the reward for complex environments.
-Thus by simplifying the environment at the beginning of training, we allow the agent to quickly update the random policy to a more meaningful one that is successively improved as the environment gradually increases in complexity.
+The starting point when training an Agent to accomplish this task will be a random policy.
+That starting policy will have the Agent running in circles, and will likely never, or very rarely achieve the reward for complex environments.
+Thus by simplifying the environment at the beginning of training, we allow the Agent to quickly update the random policy to a more meaningful one that is successively improved as the environment gradually increases in complexity.
 In our example, we can imagine first training the medic when each team only contains one player, and